When it comes to rental inspections, ensure a landlord preventative maintenance inspection checklist is in your rotation.

 If you notice signs of a pest infestation, call in reinforcements before the problem escalates.
 Remember, pests tend to NEST.
-So if you see 1 cockroach, 1 mouse, 1 bed bug…chances are more are hidden out of sight, waiting to compromise the health and safety of your tenants and property,
+So, if you see 1 pest, chances are more are hidden out of sight.
+Waiting to compromise the health and safety of your tenants and property,

 Check for Water Damage

-If you spot any of signs of water damage during your landlord preventative maintenance inspection checklist, get an expert on the phone before pipes burst, ceilings cave in, or the dreaded black mold appears!
+If you spot any of signs of water damage during your landlord preventative maintenance inspection checklist, call an expert.
+Importantly, do it before pipes burst, ceilings cave in, or the dreaded black mold appears!

 Does walking through a property while crossing things off your run-of-the-mill inspection suddenly feel a little…crooked?